-NEUROBIOLOGY OF STRESS AND ADDICTION
+NEUROBIOLOGY OF STRESS

 Our research uses rodent models to investigate the neural, hormonal, and behavioral determinants of addiction, and how susceptibility to stress-related disorders may be shaped around the time of birth and during adolescent development.